objectionary/news.eolang.org/_posts/2022/06/2022-06-09-get-rid-of-char.md

 Since `0.23.6` version of [EO](https://www.eolang.org) we get rid of `char` object.
-We want to simplify core of the language and believe that this object can be easily replaced with its actual representation, i.e. an array of bytesю Now, if you want to get the character, you can just use `string` object instead.
+We want to simplify core of the language and believe that this object can be easily replaced with its actual representation, i.e. an array of bytes.
+Now, if you want to get the character, you can just use `string` object instead.
 All of these examples are valid strings: `"\u0123"`, `"h"`, `"\t"`, `"\n"` and `"\07"`.
 We get rid of `string.char-at` and `bytes.as-char` objects.